hhaidrr/notes/product-engineering/human_resources_and_scale.md

 This is fine, as an individual working on producing on their own.
 This individual prioritizes their autonomy, control, and product visibility.
-However, this individual is naive if they think they will simultaneously aquire a large ceiling to scale.
+However, this individual is naive if they think they will simultaneously acquire a large ceiling to scale.
 They can become as efficient as possible.
 However, it simply can't compete with parallelism done well.